mojowebinc/mojowebinc.github.io/_posts/communication/2016-06-01-newsletter.md

 For <span style="font-family: Times; font-weight: bold">ProjectLogic</span>, getting back to basics comes down to a few things, making sure the system is ready and making sure our people are ready.
 The timeline shows the basic “plays” that we need to execute to get the football into the end zone, so to speak.

 While Change Management handles the people-side of things, we also need to make sure the technical side is ready.
-First, we must make sure the data we’re pulling from <b>Legacy</b> is accurately transferred into <b>NewSystem</b>.
+First, we must make sure the data we’re pulling from <b>Legacy</b> is accurately transferred into <span style="font-family: Times; font-weight: bold">NewSystem</span>.
 We’ll get this done through careful attention to detail during our Simulation and Regression Testing.

 Secondly, we must make sure the system allows us to successfully complete our day-to-day job activities, such as receiving materials, creating our products, shipping our products and successfully billing our customers.
 We’ll accomplish these objectives through our User Acceptance Testing.